souzamonteiro/maiawasm/README.md

-# maiawasm
+# MaiaWASM WAT Assembler

-Maia WASM Assembler
+WAT -> WASM assembler written in JavaScript, with no external backend dependency.